Consensys/ethsigner/docs/Using-EthSigner/Using-EthSigner.md

 !!! tip
     Submitting a transaction with the same nonce as a pending transaction and a higher gas price replaces the pending transaction with the new one.
-If not attempting to replace a pending transaction, do not include the `nonce` in the private transaction object and nonce management is handled automatically.

 !!! note
     If a non-zero `value` is included in the transaction object, an error is returned.
 Ether transfers cannot